Dragon863/EchoCLI/README.md

 <br>

 [<kbd> <br> How does this work? <br> </kbd>](https://dragon863.github.io/blog/echoroot.html)

-## ⚠️ Warning!
+## Notice
+Due to software updates being pushed constantly, I cannot guarantee that this will work for your echo.
+If you encounter any issues, feel free to contact me, and if you find a bug pull requests are welcome.

+> **Warning**
+>
-- This is a TETHERED root solution
-- It is _recommended_ to block amazon's OTA servers (https://d1s31zyz7dcc2d.cloudfront.net and https://d1s31zyz7dcc2d.cloudfront.prod.ota-cloudfront.net) to prevent updates from corrupting or removing root on your device
-- I am not responsible for any damage to your device
+> **This is a TETHERED root solution** It is _recommended_ to block amazon's OTA servers (https://d1s31zyz7dcc2d.cloudfront.net and https://d1s31zyz7dcc2d.cloudfront.prod.ota-cloudfront.net) to prevent updates from corrupting or removing root on your device.
+I am not responsible for any damage to your device

 ## Features
 - Rooted ADB shell over USB or Wi-Fi